sosullivan7221/flask_4_databases_mysql_vm/README.md

 6. Enter config to allow external connections on port 3306: $ sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
 7. Change bind-address and mysqlx-bind-address to 0.0.0.0
 8. Restart mysql: $ /etc/init.d/mysql restart

+## Database

+The database used has two tables: patient and patient_medication.
+Patient tracks some basic info about the patient with a patient ID number being the primary key.
+Patient_medicaition tracks individual medications given to patients, linked by the patient_id primary key.

+## Errors

+The only errors that slowed my process were small syntax errors.
+I had difficulty loading in my env values but I forgot to include the load_dotenv() function.
+When loading the MySQL data into an html table, I got a syntax error in my {% for patient in data_1 %} line, but I originally did not include the second %, resulting in the syntax error.